Quickstart

 -H "Authorization: Bearer ${AUTH_TOKEN}" \

-Now Ground Control knows that edge-01 should have all images in the edge-images group.
+Now Ground Control knows that us-east-1 should have all images in the edge-images group.

 Step 4: Start the Satellite